Partner Sites

 By analyzing GMAT score ranges, you can determine which schools you have a higher chance of getting into, or where you may need to increase your score to get accepted.

-The traditional GMAT exam was replaced by the shorter GMAT Focus Edition on February 1st, 2024.
-This updated version of the exam has a new scoring system.
-Below, we show the most recent class averages based on the pre-2024 version of the test, alongside an approximation of how the competitiveness of these scores compares to scores on the GMAT Focus Edition.
+The GMAT exam was updated in early 2024 and has a new scoring system.
+Below, we show the most recent class averages based on the pre-2024 version of the test, alongside an approximation of how the competitiveness of these scores compares to scores on the updated GMAT exam.
 We delve more into these changes below.

 * These business schools provided no score range, only a class average.
 All scores are based on the most recent class data.